pullmana8/louisiana-clean-air/index.md

 #### Location
 We have a current location in Shreveport, LA located on North Market.
-However, to better showcase these products, we are going to open up another location in roughly 6 months to 1 year timeframe.
+However, to better showcase these products, we are going to open up another location in roughly 6 months to 1 year time frame.
 The reason is, we would like to help our current customers and future customers learn more about our products in person.

 #### Path to Completion
 1. Showcase products in gallery (add gallery page, and pictures)